covalenthq/refiner/README.md

 ### <span id="rudder_source_run">Source Run</span>

+The EVM-Server is a stateless EVM block execution tool.
+It's stateless because in Ethereum nodes like geth, it doesn't need to maintain database of blocks to do a block execution or re-execution.
+The `evm-server` service transforms Block Specimens to Block Results entirely on the input of underlying capture of Block Specimen data.

-Run the `evm-server` by cloning the https://github.com/covalenthq/erigon repo, checkout the `covalent` branch, build the `evm-server` binary and run it.
+Clone [covalenthq/erigon](https://github.com/covalenthq/erigon) that contains the fork for this particular stateless execution function, checkout the `covalent` branch, build the `evm-server` binary and run it.

 ```bash
 git checkout covalent